Sulindac and Tamoxifen in Treating Patients With Desmoid Tumor

-|Primary Completion Date:||April 2010 (Final data collection date for primary outcome measure)|
+|Primary Completion Date:||August 2010 (Final data collection date for primary outcome measure)|

-- Determine the progression-free survival of patients with desmoid tumor that is recurrent or not amenable to standard therapy treated with sulindac and tamoxifen.
+I. Determine the progression-free survival of patients with desmoid tumor that is recurrent or not amenable to standard therapy treated with sulindac and tamoxifen.

-- Determine the safety and efficacy of this regimen, in terms of event-free survival, of these patients.
+II.
+Determine the safety and efficacy of this regimen, in terms of event-free survival, of these patients.

-- Determine the tumor response rate in patients treated with this regimen.
+I. Determine the tumor response rate in patients treated with this regimen.

-- Correlate pathological studies of cyclooxygenase-2 (COX-2) and estrogen/progesterone receptor expression in the tumor with clinical outcome in patients treated with this regimen.
+III.
+Correlate pathological studies of cyclooxygenase-2 (COX-2) and estrogen/progesterone receptor expression in the tumor with clinical outcome in patients treated with this regimen.

-- Collect information about clinical factors that make a tumor unresectable at diagnosis and resectable during the four courses of study treatment.
+IV.
+Collect information about clinical factors that make a tumor unresectable at diagnosis and resectable during the four courses of study treatment.

-- Determine whether short-term endocrine toxicity is associated with treatment with this regimen in these patients.
+V. Determine whether short-term endocrine toxicity is associated with treatment with this regimen in these patients.